 - Matplotlib – a comprehensive library for creating static, animated, and interactive visualizations in Python

 - Seaborn – a Python data visualization library based on Matplotlib

 Check out our How to build Anaconda Python Data Science Docker container article to see what other libraries you may be interested in.

-These packages give us the mathematic and scientific capabilities we need to execute data preprocessing, transformation, and visualization.
+These packages give us the mathematical and scientific capabilities to execute data preprocessing, transformation, and visualization.

 Core Machine Learning packages in Python

 Some of the important and popular Machine Learning packages are: